Coec0/tda367-JOKE/README.md

     2. Executive orders
     3. Presidental powers
     4. Towers
+    5. Tower upgrades
 4. Project Structure
 5. Necessary (circular) dependencies
+6. Current flaws

 ## Introduction
-This Readme should be used to learn basic information about the game and its structure.
+This Readme aims to fulfill two purposes:
+- provide information about the game (as a complement to the information available in-game)
+- provde information about the system structure

 Run the game by either downloading the source code and launching it via an IDE or Terminal or by downloading the JAR file (coming later).